 Discovery Channel's Homestead Rescue, a reality show centered around off-grid homeowners teaching to fortify life in the wilderness, may not seem to have much of a production value, at least initially.

-But the series, starring the Raney family, including father Marty Raney, daughter Misty Raney, and son Matt Raney, has a much higher budget and a large crew despite being a show about sustaining with limited means.
+But the series, starring the Raney family, including father Marty Raney, daughter Misty Raney (a farmer), and son Matt Raney (a hunter and fisherman), has a much higher budget and a large crew despite being a show about sustaining using limited means.

-The program's scale further suggests that the Raney family probably earn a good salary off-screen despite their reluctance to flaunt their wealth in front of the camera.
+The scale of the show is massive and it allows the Raney family to earn a good salary off-screen despite their reluctance to flaunt their wealth in front of the camera.

 The Raney family, as per the show's premise, travels from place to place, helping people learn wilderness skills needed to live and thrive against the elements — or at least that's what happens on-screen.